RollingGecko/DualStepper/Readme.md

 Additionaly there is also a conector board designed, to bring GND, +5V, step, DIR out from the main board's stepper socket.

+You can get the PCB also here for cheap: https://go.aisler.net/RollingGecko/dualstepper